- How Bad Are California Courthouses? Statewide Video Tour Including Banning

 Initial Funding Year: FY 2007-2008

-The new Banning Justice Center will replace the Banning Courthouse and will alleviate the shortage of space available to the superior court.
-The building will include space for court administration, a court clerk, court security operations, a holding area, and facility support.
+The new Banning Justice Center replaced the undersized Banning Courthouse, alleviating the shortage of space available to the superior court.
+The building includes six courtrooms, space for court administration, a court clerk, court security operations, a holding area, and facility support.

 In November 2009, the Judicial Council acquired a 4.86-acre site on Ramsey Street between Martin and East Williams streets from the city of Banning for the new courthouse.

 R. L. Binder